Modeling and Analysing Respondent Driven Sampling as a Counting Process: Introduction

-We believe, however, that the assumption above (\textquotedblleft recruitment probability proportional to degree"), seemingly necessary to restore identifiability, is highly problematic.
-In particular, it is both very restrictive and unlikely to hold in reality, as well as being untestable.
-Fortunately, most RDS studies obtain additional valuable information which is usually discarded - not only is the \emph{order} of recruitment known, but also the \emph{precise timing} of recruitment\footnote{Readers interested in size-biased sampling without replacement where the sampling time is not known, and only the \emph{order} of sampling is known, should consult ref. \cite{Gordon1993, NairWang1992}.}; thus, this information can be used to overcome the above difficulty.
-Instead of the common naive and improvident approach, here we suggest modeling recruitment as a continuous time counting process, and utilize the established machinery \cite{Andersen93} applied, for example, in survival analysis in stochastic epidemic \cite{AB2000} and software reliability \cite{VanPul}.
+We hypothesize, however, that it is highly unlikely that the recruitment probability is indeed proportional to degree.
+Other means should thus be invoked to restore the identifiability of the degree frequencies.
+Moreover, information on the observed degree distribution, by itself, does not allow us to test this assumption.
+Fortunately, most RDS studies obtain additional valuable information which is usually discarded: the precise timing of recruitment\footnote{Readers interested in size-biased sampling without replacement, where the sampling time is not known and only the \emph{order} of sampling is known, should consult the seminal works of \citet{Gordon1993} and \citet{NairWang1992}. }.
+This timing information allows us to identify $f_k$ and $\pi_k$.
+We harness it by modeling recruitment as a continuous-time counting process, and utilize the established machinery \citep{Andersen93} which has been applied, for example, to survival analysis in stochastic epidemic models \citep{AB2000} and software reliability \citep{VanPul}.

-It is worth noting that our approach, discarding the homogenous random walk model in favour of a \textquotedblleft stochastic epidemic" model, is a very natural one.
+Our approach, discarding the homogenous random-walk model in favor of a stochastic epidemic model, is a very natural one.
 The recruitment process is akin to the spread of an epidemic in a population; hence, why not model it as one?
-This is particularly promising since it involves linking RDS to a larger, more developed literature \cite{AB2000, Britton98, Rida91, Becker89}, with a huge body of previous results.
+This is particularly promising since it involves linking RDS to a larger, more developed corpus of literature \citep{AB2000, Britton98, Rida91, Becker89}.

-In section \ref{model}, after introducing our new model for RDS, we discuss the related literature of epidemiological modeling and inference \cite{AB2000, Britton98, Rida91} as well as certain related models dealing with inference for software reliability \cite{VanPul,JelinskiMor}.
-Then, following some technical preliminaries (sec. \ref{asycon}), we derive the associated maximum likelihood estimators (MLEs) and discuss their asymptotic properties (sections \ref{asycon}-\ref{asyT}).
+In Section~\ref{sec:results}, after introducing our new model for RDS, we discuss the related literature of epidemiological modeling and inference, as well as certain related models dealing with inference for software reliability.
+We derive the associated maximum likelihood estimators (MLEs) for our model, and demonstrate their utility empirically, using simulations and real-life data.
+Some large-sample properties, such as consistency and asymptotic normality, follow after the appropriate technical preliminaries.
+We end with a discussion emphasizing the benefits of our model-based approach to RDS, and some future research directions, in Section \ref{sec:discussion}.

-Our two main results, theorem \ref{theorem} and its application theorem \ref{corollary}, demonstrate that the MLE for the degree distribution is asymptotically consistent and normally distributed and that similarly our new prevalence estimator is also asymptotically consistent and normally distributed (proven in the appendix).